James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **Caveat and next.** These are micro gates: the naive-gap flips are measurable at micro (the -0.43 -> +0.49 fog signal is real), but the polarization / ceiling effects need medium scale.
-The recommendation is a medium-lite DGLSS++ + SupCon run (the winner), and — because SupCon improves assignment while the corruption augmentation improves efficiency/ceiling — testing them COMBINED as the paper's robust-DGLSS++ variant (beam-drop + corruption view is orthogonal to the SupCon pull).
+The recommendation is a medium-lite DGLSS++ + SupCon run (the winner), and (because SupCon improves assignment while the corruption augmentation improves efficiency/ceiling) testing them COMBINED as the paper's robust-DGLSS++ variant (beam-drop + corruption view is orthogonal to the SupCon pull).

 ## Iteration 8: the combined robust-DGLSS++ variant at medium scale

-The paper's candidate — DGLSS++ with BOTH the corruption-targeted augmented view and the decoupled SupCon pull (`supcon_vib_dglsspp_corsupcon`, VIB-free) — trained for 21 ep / 100% data (~10.5h) and evaluated with the same per-class autopsy.
+The paper's candidate, DGLSS++ with BOTH the corruption-targeted augmented view and the decoupled SupCon pull (`supcon_vib_dglsspp_corsupcon`, VIB-free), trained for 21 ep / 100% data (~10.5h) and evaluated with the same per-class autopsy.
-Training converged cleanly (IoU 0.164 -> 0.482, best val 0.396 — the best of every
+Training converged cleanly (IoU 0.164 -> 0.482, best val 0.396, the best of every medium run).
-medium run).
 Comparison vs the plain medium DGLSS++ baseline (dg_med, 24 ep) and the augmentation-only medium (cor_med, 12 ep):